jeffriardian/e-commerce-laravel-vue-js/README.md

-# e-commerce Shopping Cart and Orders using Laravel and Vue Js <br>
+# E-commerce Shopping Cart and Orders using Laravel and Vue Js <br>

 ## Installation
 Make sure you have environment setup properly.
 You will need MySQL, PHP8.1, Node.js and composer.